Blendify/blender-manual/blender_docs/manual/render/opengl.rst

    Click on the small button showing a *camera* in the header of the 3D View.

-   Or from the menu: :menuselection:`Render --> OpenGL Render Image` from the header of the *Info Window*
+   Or from the menu: :menuselection:`Render --> OpenGL Render Image` from the header of the *Info Editor*
 Render an Animation
    Click on the small button showing a *slate* in the header of the 3D View.

-   Or from the menu: :menuselection:`Render --> OpenGL Render Animation` from the header of the *Info Window*
+   Or from the menu: :menuselection:`Render --> OpenGL Render Animation` from the header of the *Info Editor*
 Render from the Sequencer
    Click on the small button showing a *slate* in the header of *Sequencer* preview window.

    Using scene strips in the sequencer you can edit together scenes to quickly render an entire sequence of shots.

-   This can be activated using the render icons in the sequencer's playback window header.
+   This can be activated using the render icons in the sequencer's playback header.

 Known Limitations